PS5 SSD upgrade: how it install it

 ⚠️ Caution: This formatting step won’t erase files on the internal PS5 SSD, but it will wipe anything on the SSD installed in the expansion slot the first time you use it with a PlayStation 5.
 This is another reason why it’s important to have a dedicated M.2 SSD for PS5 rather than one you were using previously in a PC.

-To check how much storage space you now have, go to Settings (gear icon in the top right of the main menu) > Storage > M.2 SSD Storage and you’ll see that there’s now a full extra 2TB of storage (with the recommended 2TB PS5 SSD, of course).
+To check your storage space, go to Settings (gear icon in the top right of the main menu) > Storage > M.2 SSD Storage.
+You’ll see that there’s now a full extra 2TB of storage (with the recommended 2TB PS5 SSD, of course).

-This PS5 upgrade experience is much more pleasant than installing and uninstalling and installing games again and again at the default 667GB – which I suspect is the worst Ps5 “game” so far.
-You can focus on playing the best PS5 games instead and the 700+ PlayStation Plus Premium games list starting June 13.
+This PS5 upgrade experience is much more pleasant than installing and uninstalling and installing games again and again at the default 667GB – which I suspect is the worst PS5 “game” so far.
+You can focus on playing the best PS5 games instead, and dive into the 700+ PlayStation Plus Premium games list.

 Samsung 980 Pro SSD with Heatsink – 🏆 the one I use in this guide